History of Indiana: France

 The first European outpost within the present-day boundaries of Indiana was Tassinong, a French trading post established in 1673 near the Kankakee River.
-French explorer René-Robert Cavelier, Sieur de La Salle, came to the area in 1679, claiming it for King Louis the XIV of France.
+French explorer René-Robert Cavelier, Sieur de La Salle, came to the area in 1679, claiming it for King Louis XIV of France.
 La Salle came to explore a portage between the St. Joseph and Kankakee rivers, and Father Ribourde, who traveled with La Salle, marked trees along the way.
 The marks survived to be photographed in the 19th century.
 In 1681, La Salle negotiated a common defense treaty between the Illinois and Miami nations against the Iroquois.

 Further exploration of Indiana led to the French establishing an important trade route between Canada and Louisiana via the Maumee and Wabash rivers.
 The French built a series of forts and outposts in Indiana as a hedge against the westward expansion of the British colonies from the east coast of North America and to encourage trade with the native tribes.
 The tribes were able to procure metal tools, cooking utensils, and other manufactured items in exchange for animal pelts.
 The French built Fort Miamis in the Miami town of Kekionga (modern-day Fort Wayne, Indiana).
 France assigned Jean Baptiste Bissot, Sieur de Vincennes, as the first agent to the Miami at Kekionga.

 In 1717, François-Marie Picoté de Belestre established the post of Fort Ouiatenon (southwest of modern-day West Lafayette, Indiana) to discourage the Wea from coming under British influence.
 In 1732, François-Marie Bissot, Sieur de Vincennes, established a similar post near the Piankeshaw in the town that still bears his name.
 Although the forts were garrisoned by men from New France, Fort Vincennes was the only outpost to maintain a permanent European presence until the present day.
 Jesuit priests accompanied many of the French soldiers into Indiana in an attempt to convert the natives to Christianity.
 The Jesuits conducted missionary activities, lived among the natives and learned their languages, and accompanied them on hunts and migrations.
 Gabriel Marest, one of the first missionaries in Indiana, taught among the Kaskaskia as early as 1712.
 The missionaries came to have great influence among the natives and played an important role in keeping the native tribes allied with the French.